-The discrete change at the mean (see equation 3.3) and the average discrete change (see equation 3.4) are two standard measures of the effect of a variable.3 Table 5 contains estimates for both measures along with racial differences in the effects (see equation 15) and p-values from testing whether the effects are equal.
+The discrete change at the mean (see equation 3.3) and the average discrete change (see equation 3.4) are standard measures of the effect of a variable.3 Table 5 contains estimates for both measures along with racial differences in the effects (see equation 17) and p-values from testing whether the effects are equal.
 Consider the ADC of being female from panel 1 of the table.
-On average being female significantly decreases the probability of diabetes by .051 (p<.001) for white respondents, with a nonsignificant decrease of .015 for nonwhites.
-These effects differ by .036, which is significant at the .10 level but not the .05 level.
+On average being female significantly decreases the probability of diabetes by .051 (p < .001) for white respondents, with a decrease to .015 (p < .001) for nonwhites.
+As shown in columns 5 and 6, these effects differ by .036, which is significant at the .10 level but not the .05 level.
 The results using the discrete change at the mean from panel B are nearly identical.
 The ADC and DCM do not always lead to the same conclusions as illustrated by the effect of a five-year increase in age.
 Using the ADC, we conclude that the average effect of age is significantly larger for nonwhites than whites (p=.002).
 Using the DCM, we conclude that for an average respondent the effect of age does not differ for whites and nonwhites (p=.169).
 As discussed in section 3.5, conclusions based on ADCs and DCRs can be quite different depending on the model specification and group differences in the distribution of regressors.
 The "best" measure is the one that characterizes that aspect of groups differences that are of greatest substantive interest.
 In our experience, it is useful to compute both the DCM and the ADC.
 If your conclusions differ depending which measure you use, determine why the measures differ before using either and then decide which best answers your research question.